LtqxWYEG/ShitStuckToYourMouse/README.md

 For some reason, if no subprocesses are running, PoopStuckToYourMouse.exe (or main.pyw) uses 4 to 5% CPU on my laptop.

+Also, running any of the executables for the first time in, maybe, 30 minutes, takes a long time because Windows Defender needs to scan the file again and again.
+(And, I guess, because they are basically ~15MB big archives full of pure code, they take a long time to scan) If you exclude the folder in the security center then the starting time is only 1/10th or less.

 ---

 Prerequisites: